monpeco/HKUx-HKU_08x/module1-What-is-FinTech/module1.md

 #### Module 1 What is FinTech?  > 1.5 FinTech Evolution 3.0 & 3.5: Startups & Emerging Markets  > Video 1.5 FinTech Evolution 3.0 & 3.5: Startups & Emerging Markets

+**FinTech 3.0 - Startups**
+**FinTech 3.5 - Emerging Markets**

+2008 stated in the subprime real estate markets of the United States and spread throughout the global financial systems to major developed markets around the world, as well impacting developing and emerging market contries through the economic slowdown that from the standpoint of trade, was just as severe as the slowdown that we saw in the 1930's in the aftermarch of the 1929 crisis.

+From the standpoint of FinTech, the global financial crisis had a number of very important features.

+How 2008 impacted the development of FinTech:

+1. **Unemployment**: job losses in the financial sector, particularly amongst younger people, forcing them to look now opportunities.
+2. **Regulatory Changes**: as reaction to the global financial crisis, designed to prohibit ot to prevent the sorts of problems that emerged in 2008, which resulted in a dramatic decrease in profitability.
+In many ways the only way that these new requirements could be addressed was via technology.
+3. **Distrust in Bank**.
+4. **Invention of Smartphone**.

+This combiantion has led to an explosion in startups, like **Bitcoin** and other cryptocurrency based on **Blockchain** or distributed ledger technologies.

+Other have involved varios forms of altenative finance like **P2P lending** (Peer-to-peer lending), of forms of **Crowdfunding**.

+But startups in the context of FinTech are even not new, in 1999 one of those internet bubble startups was PayPal (one of the world's most significant payment services providers along with Visa or MasterCard.

+Or even before that, Bloomberg.
+Bloomberg today is the world's most valuable private information service firm.

+So, the period of FinTech 3.0, the explosion of startups since the global financial crisis is new in terms of numbers, volume, transformative potential but we have seen FinTech startups before.

+The other area where the tasnformations has been perhaps more dramatic is in the context of developing countries and emerging markets.

+2007 marks the launch of Impesa, a mobile phone based payment system, which transformed access to finance of a large portion of the population in Kenya, and it's when we combine mobile payment with smartphone that we see the transformation of financial services that is taking place particularly in China with Alibaba, Tencent and others.

+---

+#### Module 1 What is FinTech?  > 1.5 FinTech Evolution 3.0 & 3.5: Startups & Emerging Markets >  Quick Check 1.5

+Which of these factors contributed to the development of FinTech from 2007?
+* (A) Emergence of the smart phone
+* (B) The 2008 Global financial crisis
+* (C) Post-crisis financial regulatory reforms
+* (D) All of the above

+---

+#### Module 1 What is FinTech?  > Industry Showcase: Collaboration between Financial Institutions and Startups (The FinTech Association of Hong Kong